eoumouadene/achlys/README.md

 We made the outputs inside these shells as clear as possible to make it easy to understand the actual state of the application.

-Many more informations are available in our report "report_group_c.pdf" directly inside this folder.
+Many more informations are available in our report "report.pdf" directly inside this folder.